sjteresi/Blueberry_Network_Rewiring/README.md

 	- Outputs: Creates a csv in the output directory of the unified dataframe.

 ## Proteins:
 - `protein_table.py`: Filters the master TAIR Arabidopsis protein table to a more manageable format.
 Generates a table of Arabidopsis genes, their protein ID, and their protein names.
     - Inputs: Parent path of master protein/gene table from TAIR
     - Outputs: `Protein_and_Genes_Unfiltered.txt` (TEMP), `Filtered_Arabidopsis_Protein_Info.tsv`

+## Module Overlap:
+- `module_go_overlap.py`: Filters several datasets to show a set of interesting GO terms and their representation in the gene modules.
+	- Inputs:  See docstring
+	- Outputs:  See docstring

 ## Miscellaneous: